 The main content of this page starts here

-European Cooperation Programmes International
+European Cooperation Programmes European Cooperation Programmes

 The conservation and use of genetic resources for food and agriculture is of international importance because no country is independent of the genetic resources available in other countries.